What is Ectoplasm? (And what is it made of?)

 It should be noted that the word "ectoplasm" is also used in a purely scientific sense, to refer to the outer layer of a cell (as opposed to the internal "endoplasm").

-If there is such as thing as real ectoplasm it is not the unconvincing phlegm photographs in seances.
-Even experimenters from the hey day of seances who believed ectoplasm was spiritual in natural admitted its appearance was rather absurd.
+If there is such as thing as real ectoplasm, it is not the unconvincing cheesecloth and goop photographs in seances.
+Even experimenters from the heyday of seances who believed ectoplasm was spiritual in natural, have admitted that its appearance in photogrpahs was rather absurd.

 As ectoplasm is meant to be a real substance, the first step to understanding it would be to determine what it is made of.
-Samples from the hey-day of spiritualism have proved to be mundane materials.
-So, so far ectoplasm in the contest of seances seems to be just a hoax.
+Samples from the heyday of spiritualism that were subject to analysis have proved to be mundane materials.
+Therefore, so far ectoplasm in the context of seances seems to be just a hoax.